jay6101/Invisible-Watermark-Removal/BeigeBox/tree-ring-watermark/README.md

 - The horizontal shift attack translates images to the right and restores the left columns
 - The script evaluates watermark detection on clean, watermarked, and attacked images
 - Results are saved as JSON for further analysis

+## License

+This code is provided for research and educational purposes only.
+This is an unofficial implementation based on the methodology described in the [original paper](https://arxiv.org/abs/2508.21072).